Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 5: Solothurn - Basel

-If you’d like to cover some more ground in Solothurn this morning, stick around as long as you need to before moving on to Basel.
-The train ride takes just under an hour.
+If you need a bit more time in Solothurn this morning, feel free to stay a little longer.
+Once you're ready, hop on the train to Basel.
+The train ride takes just an hour.

-Basel is a vibrant city right on the German and French border.
-It offers several walking tours at various times throughout the week.
-Pick a tour or just head out into the city on your own.
+Basel is a vibrant city located right on the German-French border.
+You'll find several city tours at various times.
+You can either join a guided tour or explore the city on your own.

 Basel Rhein UferRhein Promenade in Basel (Foto: Pixabay)